yurimix/aws-s3-copy-large/README.md

 # aws-s3-copy-large
-Copy large AWS S3 objects (more than 5 GB) from one bucket to another
+Copy large AWS S3 objects from one bucket to another

 Because AWS has limitations to copy large objects (more than 5G) from one bucket to another, this utility decides this issue using multipart upload on a fly.

-The utility copies also S2 object metadata and tags.
+The utility also copies S3 source object metadata and tags.

 Usage:
 ```
-const s3copy = require('s3_copy');
+var s3copy = require('s3_copy');

 s3copy.copyObject(sourceBucket, sourceObject, destinationBucket, destinationObject).then(res => {
    // handle success